|The Range Busters|

 The demise of the Busters wasn't a problem for Monogram.
 The little studio had hired Johnny Mack Brown in early 1943 and his initial entries for producer Scott R. Dunlap were being released along with the final batch of Range Busters.
 As mentioned earlier, Monogram had brought two old timers back to the silver screen - Ken Maynard and Hoot Gibson were their new Trail Blazers, working for producer and director Bob Tansey.

-Ray probably picked up some extra cash by using his ranch for some/most of the Range Busters at Corriganville.
+Ray probably picked up some extra cash by using his Corriganville ranch for some/most of the Range Busters.
 And the opening titles and credits mention that filming was done at the "Ray Corrigan Ranch" (not "Corriganville").
 I asked movie location expert Tinsley Yarbrough for more info on the locations in the Range Busters: "They mainly used Corriganville but also Iverson and other sites as well as the Monogram town set".

 Like many Hollywood performers during World War II, John King entered the military and served about four years in the Air Corps.
 After his discharge, King could no longer find movie roles, so he joined CBS radio.
 Some years later, he purchased a radio station in Arizona, but ultimately, the King family (John, wife and daughter) relocated to California.